Skilled Worker Visa Extension

 - How to apply for a Skilled Worker visa extension in the UK?

-- Skilled Worker visa extension FAQs
+- Need assistance with your UK Skilled Worker visa extension application?

-What is a skilled Worker visa extension?
+What is a Skilled Worker visa extension?

 The validity period of a Skilled Worker visa

-To determine when it's time to apply for an extension, you need to keep track of your visa's validity period.
 The Home Office will typically notify you well in advance about the upcoming expiry of your visa, but it is your responsibility to ensure a timely application for an extension.

 What are the requirements for a Skilled Worker visa extension?